What the Driver’s License Office May Not

 — DUI Hardship License Tips —

-Our office can assist you in determining your eligibility for a hardship license and counsel you on effective methods for making application to the DHSMV for the reinstatement of your driving privileges.
+Our office can assist you in determining your eligibility for a hardship license and counsel you on effective methods for making an application to the DHSMV for the reinstatement of your driving privileges.
 Click here for further information on Getting Your Hardship License.

 A great deal of confusion exists with respect to the lawful use of a DUI hardship license.
 Given the somewhat vague nature of the statute governing permissible use, it is no wonder that we see a wide variety of interpretations by law enforcement.
 Even driver’s license office personnel will often offer conflicting opinions as to the extent of the permitted use.